 Sapele is an excellent wood species.
-It is used in the manufacture of furniture, cabinets, doors, and musical instrument.
+It is used in the manufacture of furniture, cabinets, doors, and musical instruments.
 Sapele is also known by another name Sapelli or sapele mahogany.
 Sapele wood is also considered an alternative to mahogany.
 Because many of its properties are similar to mahogany.

 “Sapele” name comes from the city of Sapele in Nigeria.
-Its origins in West Africa.
+Its origins are in West Africa.
 It is found most commonly in countries such as Tanzania, Nigeria, and Ghana.
 Sapele is important to the economy of Nigeria because of Sapele’s large export volume.
 Sapele wood is becoming famous day by day due to its hardness, dark brown color, and well-finishing properties.

 Several types of walnut species are available.
 But most common walnut tree species are Black Walnut, English Walnut, and Butternut (also known as White Walnut and Oil Nut).
-The English walnut originated in Iran (Persia), the black walnut is native to eastern North America, and the Butternut native to the eastern United States and Southeast Canada.
+The English walnut originated in Iran (Persia), the black walnut is native to eastern North America, and the Butternut is native to the eastern United States and Southeast Canada.